 For any enquiries or feedback for the Scheme, you may contact the HKMA's dedicated email account: email@example.com or enquiry hotline: (852)2878 1199.

-1 For loans which have been extended for 540 days or more cumulatively since first being drawn down, banks can adopt a flexible approach and consider, on a case-by-case basis and subject to prudent risk management principles, whether other forms of relief are more suitable to help the customers ride out the current difficulties.
+1 For loans which have been extended for 540 days or more successively since first drawdown, banks have the flexibility to offer different forms of suitable credit relief to help the customers ride out the current difficulties, subject to prudent risk management principles.

-2 For trade loans which have been extended for 270 days or more cumulatively since first being drawn down, banks can adopt a flexible approach and consider, on a case-by-case basis and subject to prudent risk management principles, whether other forms of relief are more suitable to help the customers ride out the current difficulties.
+2 For trade loans which have been extended for 270 days or more successively since first drawdown, banks may adopt a flexible approach and consider whether other forms of relief are more suitable to help the customers ride out the current difficulties on a case-by-case basis, subject to prudent risk management principles.